 Bronze, aluminium, glass, natural gas

-Interlude sets fire in the core of a remodeled television set, a tribute to the domestication of fire 400,000 years ago.
-Aimed at broadcasting sound and images, the television is diverted from its function and transformed into a fireplace.
-The prefix “tele”, which means “afar”, evokes the distance produced by the device between the represented content and the viewer.
-Using a Palaeolithic innovation, Interlude attempts to restore immediate communication that would have been interrupted by media technology.
-Unlike the information tools that keep us away from the event, Interlude brings people closer together around the fire, radiating without any interposed media.
+Interlude places a fire in the core of a remodeled television set, a tribute to it’s original domestication over 400,000 years ago.
+Designed for broadcasting sound and image, the television is here diverted from its primary function and transformed into a fireplace.
+The prefix “tele”, which means “afar”, evokes a sense of the distance produced by the device between the content and the viewer.
+Using a Paleolithic innovation, Interlude attempts to restore a form of immediate communication frequently interrupted by technological mediation.
+Unlike the devices that tend to keep us away from the event, Interlude draws people closer together around the fire, radiating without interposed media.